Watch a video about Sandbox, including how to add rules to the policy

 - URL Categories: Select Any to select all URL categories, or select specific URL categories.
 You can search for URL categories or click the Add icon to add a new category.

 - Users: Select Any to apply the rule to all users, or select up to 4 users under General Users.
-If you've enabled the unauthenticated users policy, you can select Special Users to apply this rule to all unauthenticated users, or select specific types of unauthenticated users.
+If you've enabled the Policy for Unauthenticated Traffic, you can select Special Users to apply this rule to all unauthenticated users, or select specific types of unauthenticated users.
 You can search for users or click the Add icon to add a new user.

 - Groups: Select Any to apply the rule to all groups, or select up to 8 groups.
 You can search for groups or click the Add icon to add a new group.

 - Departments: Select Any to apply the rule to all departments, or select any number of departments.
-If you've enabled the unauthenticated users policy, you can select Special Departments to apply this rule to all unauthenticated transactions.
+If you've enabled the Policy for Unauthenticated Traffic, you can select Special Departments to apply this rule to all unauthenticated transactions.
 You can search for departments or click the Add icon to add a new department.

 - Sandbox Adware: Refers to files that automatically render advertisements/install adware.